One-Loop Integrals for Purely Virtual Particles: Threshold decomposition and fakeon prescription

 From the definition of the fakeon prescription it is easy to see that unitarity still holds.
 Indeed, setting $\Delta$'s to zero removes entire rows from the tables of the threshold decomposition.
 Since the single rows sum to zero independently, we obtained reduced tables that give the optical theorem~\eqref{eq:cutting} once we project onto the subspace where fakeons are not external states.
 This is why we say that fakeons are purely virtual and cannot be produced on-shell.
 Therefore, the fakeon prescription must be supplemented with a projection, for consistency.
 Viceversa, a projection of the external states without a prescription that modifies loop diagrams is inconsistent, since the states that are projected away would be generated back by loop corrections.

 Finally, fakeons have other two peculiar properties due to their quantization prescription: the microcausality violation and the peak uncertainty.
+Details about the former can be found in ref.s~\cite{Anselmi:2018tmf, Anselmi:2018bra}.
+For the purpose of this paper we only need to keep in mind that the masses of the fakeons must be large enough to avoid conflicts with macrocausality~\cite{Anselmi:2019nie}.

-The former is related to the mass of the fakeon $m_{\text{f}}$.
-In fact, the fakeon prescription induces a violation of microcausality, whose scale is quantified by $1/m_{\text{f}}$~\cite{Anselmi:2018tmf}.
-Therefore, $m_{\text{f}}$ cannot be too small, in order to be compatible with our experimental knowledge about causality.
-The latter is related to the fakeon width $\Gamma_{\text{f}}$ and it states that it is not possible to determine the shape of the fakeon peak with arbitrary precision.
+The latter property is related to the fakeon width $\Gamma_{\text{f}}$ and it states that it is not possible to determine the shape of the fakeon peak with arbitrary precision.
 The reason is that the new prescription violates analyticity and does not allow for a resummation of the dressed propagator around the peak.
 Such a feature can be due to our missing knowledge about the nonperturbative sector of the theory, or it can be associated to a new physical indeterminacy.
-The details of these peculiar effects can be found in~\cite{Anselmi:2018tmf},~\cite{Anselmi:2019nie} and~\cite{Anselmi:2020lfx}.
+The details of these peculiar effects can be found in~\cite{Anselmi:2020lfx}.
 In this paper we concentrate on the indirect effects of fakeons on physical observables such as cross sections and decay rates of standard particles.

+We stress that below every fakeon threshold there is no difference between the Feynman prescription and the fakeon one.
+In particular, many properties of standard quantum field theory hold there.
+For example, the Appelquist-Carrazzone decoupling theorem is still valid, since if we send all the fakeon masses to infinity, then every thresholds associated to their production would be moved to infinity as well.
+In that limit the accessible physics is always below every fakeon threshold and therefore is not modified by the fakeon prescription.
+In other words, the low-energy expansion of a theory with heavy fakeons or a theory with heavy standard particles instead of fakeons is the same.